-Which Scientific Digital Camera?
+Which Scientific Digital Camera to Choose

 The principal forms of high performance scientific camera include:

-The popular Charge-Coupled Device Camera - CCD Camera
+- The popular Charge-Coupled Device Camera - CCD Camera,

-The Electron Multiplying Charge Coupled Device Camera - EMCCD Camera
+- the Electron Multiplying Charge Coupled Device Camera - EMCCD Camera,

-The Image Intensified CCD Camera - ICCD Camera
+- the Image Intensified CCD Camera - ICCD Camera.

 In the first three detectors, a silicon diode photosensor (often called a Pixel) is coupled to a charge storage region that is, in turn, connected to an amplifier that reads out the quantity of accumulated charge.
 Incident photons generate electronic charges, which are stored in the charge storage region.
 If the incident photons have sufficient energy and they are absorbed in the depletion region they liberate an electron which can be detected as a charge.
 The transmission and absorption properties of the silicon then define the spectral response of the detector and this is explained further in another section.